utkuyucel/Analyzing_volume_data/README.md

 This repository contains a Python script that I have created to analyze the trading volume data of a cryptocurrency for my personal use.

-## Description

-The script `main.py` performs the following steps:

-1. Load the trading volume data from a CSV file.
-The data should have at least two columns: a timestamp (`snapped_at`) and the corresponding trading volume (`volume`).
-2. Plot the volume over time.
-3. Identify and remove outliers using the Interquartile Range (IQR) method.
-4. Plot the cleaned volume data over time.
-5. Analyze and visualize the average trading volume by day of the week, month, and whether it's a weekend or not.

 ## Usage

 The script can be used as follows: